chenjinya/Peacock/README.md

 npm run cmd "cat package.json | grep author"
 ```

-It will send a request to server to execute the command and the server will response the command stdout.
+It will send a request to server for executing the command and the server will response the command stdout.

 **output**